GerardEst/mooot/README.md

-The most and small Wordle approach
+The most simple Wordle approach